trentlarson/endorser-ch/sql/README.md

-  id INTEGER PRIMARY KEY AUTOINCREMENT, -- unused in logic createdAt DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP, expiresAt DATETIME NOT NULL, inviteIdentifier TEXT NOT NULL UNIQUE, -- necessary for rate-limiting issuerDid TEXT NOT NULL, jwt TEXT, -- they should not share their unencrypted JWT with the server keepIssuerHidden BOOLEAN NOT NULL DEFAULT 0, -- default is to make issuer visible when redeemed notes TEXT, -- they may choose not to share their notes with the server redeemedBy TEXT
+  id INTEGER PRIMARY KEY AUTOINCREMENT, -- unused in logic createdAt DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP, expiresAt DATETIME NOT NULL, inviteIdentifier TEXT NOT NULL UNIQUE, -- to avoid replays issuerDid TEXT NOT NULL, jwt TEXT, -- they should not share their unencrypted JWT with the server

+  -- Ths may still not be implemented.
+  -- Default is to make issuer visible when redeemed.
+  -- Only makes sense if the shortcut URL is used; a Register JWT sent directly to the receiver wouldn't be intercepted by this. keepIssuerHidden BOOLEAN NOT NULL DEFAULT 0,

+  notes TEXT, -- they may choose not to share their notes with the server redeemedBy TEXT
 );